 Alpine Touring Gear

 The best alpine touring gear, reviewed and curated by the Trailspace community.
+The latest review was added on February 27, 2024.
 Stores' prices and availability are updated daily.

 In order to show you the most useful information, we have omitted some products.

 A high-performance, lightweight, and wide mountain ski that tours well enough for hut-to-hut adventures and turns well enough for some summits on the side.
 Best in friendly snow conditions, but can handle some degree of crust and crud.
 Requires some driving rather than just riding in difficult snow.
 Me and my Rabbs doing our swing Here's the deal: you’re coming to Norway for a multiday hut-to-hut ski tour, with side trips to big slopes and summits, in late March or April when the mountain gods… Full review

 This vest is my favorite new accessory for the resort and the side country.
 I recommend it for skinning up the resort trails or mellow, low risk, side country excursions.
 I am a six foot, 185 pound skiing male with broad shoulders and a 34 X 32 pant size.
 I ski 100 days a year between resort, backcountry, and Nordic.
 I picked up the Scotty Comp Vest to try to solve the backpack problem... let me explain: Flylow Scotty Comp Vest My routine on Tuesdays and Thursdays is to get to my local mountain… Full review